NightSpaceC/dnsproxy/README.md

 # dnsproxy
 This is a DNS proxy to let you get correct response when GFW is polluting the network.

-A feature of the pollution packet from GFW is that the DF segment in IP layer is always true.
+A feature of the pollution packets from GFW is that they don't support EDNS and have no additional field.

-So we can use the filter rule `ip[6] & 0x40 == 0` to ignore them.
+So we can use the filter rule `udp[18:2] != 0` to ignore them.

+It also cause a limit, which is that your client and server must support EDNS.

 This program use libpcap to get the full packets and filter packets, so maybe you should run it with a higher privilege.